-If war was treated seriously, their planners would have contingency plans and be aware of their risks and unintended consequences and weigh up carefully whether these risks were worth the cost in military and civilian lives.
+If war was treated seriously, their planners would have contingency plans regarding their unintended consequences, and they would weigh up carefully whether these risks were worth the cost in military and civilian lives.

 In Britain this seriousness has been absent for some time.
-Even during 2014’s year of remembrance we preferred to contemplate rivers of ceramic poppies that transform bloodshed, death and mutilation into an aesthetically-pleasing spectacle rather than remember the meatgrinding slaughter of industrialised warfare that might have been far more troubling and far less likely to produce a warm glowing feeling.
+Even during 2014’s year of remembrance we preferred to contemplate rivers of ceramic poppies that transform bloodshed, death and mutilation into an aesthetically-pleasing spectacle rather than remember the meatgrinding reality of industrialised warfare.

 The silence also extends to military failure.
-Because war, like ‘national security’ is an activity from which accountability is curiously absent at a senior level.
-Screw up a war or start one without knowing what you were doing or how to achieve whatever you thought you were doing, and very few people will ask you anything about it beyond the usual marginalised suspects, protesters and anti-war types.
+Like ‘national security’, war is an activity from which accountability is curiously absent at a senior level.
+Screw up a war or start one without knowing what you were doing or how to achieve whatever you thought you were doing, and very few people will ask you anything about it.

-If you are a politician who happens to be involved in such wars, like Tony Blair, or John Reid or John Hutton say, you will probably go on to make a lot of money or get a baronetcy regardless of the bad decisions that you took or even because of them, and you will find that most people have conveniently forgotten all about it or never remembered it in the first place.
+If you are a politician involved in such wars, like Tony Blair, John Reid or John Hutton, you will probably go on to make a lot of money or get a baronetcy regardless of the bad decisions that you took, and you will find that most people have conveniently forgotten why you took them or what their consequences were.

-In the last month of last year, two articles cast a less-than-flattering light on this quaintly British willingness to let auld military acquaintances be forgot and just generally look away when wars go wrong or never went right.
+In the last month of last year, two articles cast a less-than-flattering light on this quaint British willingness to look away when wars go wrong or never went right.
 The first was James Meek’s devastating analysis of British military failure in the Afghan war in the London Review of Books, which concluded that

 On the last Sunday of the year, the Observer‘s Will Hutton referenced Meek’s piece in a column that depicted British failure in Afghanistan as a symptom of a ‘national malaise.’
-Hutton found the reasons for this ‘malaise’ in ‘right-of-centre ideology’, even though the two wars that he refers to were begun by a supposedly left-of-centre Labour government (emphasis on ‘supposedly’ here folks).
+Hutton found the reasons for this ‘malaise’ in ‘right-of-centre ideology’, even though the two wars that he refers to were begun by a left-of-centre Labour government.

 Hutton, like Meek, described the Helmand campaign as ‘a humiliating defeat, the worst in more than half a century and, arguably, ranking with the worst in modern times.’
-He excoriates ‘the political and military”s establishment”s catalogue of wholesale mis-statements, dishonesty, betrayal and refusal to acknowledge reality that characterised the whole affair’ and the fact that ‘tough questions were rarely asked it was the public”s growing horror at its self-evident futility that was the catalyst for the war”s end.
+He rightly excoriates ‘the political and military”s establishment”s catalogue of wholesale mis-statements, dishonesty, betrayal and refusal to acknowledge reality that characterised the whole affair’ and the fact that ‘tough questions were rarely asked.
+It was the public’s growing horror at its self-evident futility that was the catalyst for the war’s end.
 The inability to agree to the publication date of the Chilcot inquiry into Iraq is emblematic of the toothlessness of our framework of accountability.’

-Can’t disagree with that, though I personally don’t accept that ‘rightwing ideology’ is principally responsible for a failure that is rooted in the longterm imperial nostalgia of the British elite that prefers to shoot first and ask questions later (or send others to do the shooting), in order to demonstrate British ‘greatness’ to the world.
+I can’t disagree with that, though I don’t accept that ‘rightwing ideology’ is principally responsible for a failure that is rooted in the longterm imperial nostalgia of a British ruling elite that prefers to shoot first and ask questions later in order to demonstrate British ‘greatness’ to the world.
 I think Meek is closer to the mark when he places the ‘delusional exaggeration of British military capabilities’ within a wider longterm context, arguing that

-Harsh truths, but British society needs to drink them down like bitter medicine if we are ever to cure ourselves of an addiction to war that unlike the US, stems from the absence of power rather than the preponderance of the ‘military-industrial complex’.
+Harsh truths, but British society needs to swallow them if we are ever to cure ourselves of an addiction to war that unlike the US, stems from the absence of power rather than the preponderance of the ‘military-industrial complex’.

-Otherwise we might find ourselves involved in other ill-conceived wars with vague and unrealizable goals that are likely to produce other disasters.
+Otherwise we might find ourselves engaged in other ill-conceived wars with vague and unrealisable goals that are only likely to produce other disasters.